-Define, develop, refine, and implement the Dartmouth-Hitchcock Integrated Care Model.
+Define, develop, refine, and implement the Dartmouth Health Integrated Care Model.

 The co-occurring complexities of mental health, physical health, and substance use in our patient populations are requiring many changes to the health care system so that services effectively meet the demand.
 With mental health and substance use disorder services, including behavioral health treatment, being listed as one of the 10 categories of essential health benefits in the Affordable Care Act, the integration of primary care and treatment of behavioral health issues, including depression, anxiety, and substance use disorders (including alcohol), has become a more viable option over fragmented disciplines.

 Aligning incentives for improved care coordination and supporting the use of multidisciplinary care teams that address individuals’ total health care needs, the evolution of integrated care is being supported.
 Dartmouth Health clinical teams recognize the interwoven impacts of substance use disorders with chronic disease management, and the relationship of mental health disorders and individuals’ use of substances.

 This project seeks to support clinical teams with the knowledge and tools for progression of both prevention and intervention strategies within the primary care setting.
 Integrated care means expanding the range of treatment options for individuals with opioid, alcohol, and other drug addictions as well as supporting coordination of mental health services effectively with multiple providers and departments.